paulo-santana/ft_printf_tester/README.md

 TODO:
 - [ ] Print useful information in case of errors
     - [x] print the diff between `printf` and `ft_printf`
     - [x] print the function that was called on that specific test
+    - [ ] give information about when the returned value was wrong